 [Editor’s Note: This article is part of a Just Security series on the consolidated cases of Nestlé USA, Inc. v.
 Doe I and Cargill Inc. v.
-Doe I, to be argued before the Supreme Court on Dec.
-1. The introduction to the series and all other articles can be found here.]
+Doe I, which was argued before the Supreme Court on Dec.
+1. The introduction to the series and all other articles can be found here.

 This article summarizes the amicus brief submitted on behalf of a group of former U.S. government officials who have worked in the national security, foreign policy, international commerce, homeland security, and intelligence sectors in the presidential administrations of both major political parties.
 The group includes former Secretaries of State Madeleine Albright and John Kerry, former Department of Commerce General Counsel Cameron Kerry, Deputy Secretaries of State Strobe Talbott and William Burns, and former Undersecretaries of State Thomas Pickering and Wendy Sherman.
 This article presents the main arguments of the brief, which explores the sharp divergence of the current U.S. government position on corporate liability under the Alien Tort Statute (ATS) from its historical position and outlines the foreign policy consequences of adopting the new position advanced by the Acting Solicitor General.
 The article was prepared by Yale Law School’s Peter Gruber Rule of Law Clinic on behalf of the amici.]